iotaledger/goshimmer/docs/003-markers.md

 ```

 ### Markers Usages: Approval Weight Estimation
-The approval weight of every marker is easy to compute (and hence its finality too): to check the weight of marker $i$, the node looks at the tip list $X$, and computes the proportion of messages in $X$ whose MRRM is $i$ or greater.

 Store the approval weight
 * save the nodeID per marker, and do the union when we want the approval weight -> we don't want to count the mana twice
 * bitmask, we always have a fixed list of consensus mana of each epoch, we could use a bitmask to represent that.
     * use epoch j-2 mana, if you're in epoch j